hemidactylus/ubq2/README.md

 # Doing and to-do

+- ADAPTING TO DEPLOY
+    * 'update1.php' better becomes 'update1', must alter the devices!
+    * an upstart job for the checkbeat

 - Slowness in editing counters: to investigate.
 After 'save counter' there's sometimes a 1-2 sec delay before the ep_counters endpoint is queried.
 Seemingly out-of-my-code, perhaps DB related?